yee-yore/ClaudeAgents/README.md

 # ClaudeAgents
-Leveraging the 'projects' feature for pentesting and bughunting
+Leveraging the Claude's 'projects' feature for pentesting and bughunting